John Kinloch Anderson: Bibliography

-He was an experienced rider, which inspired him to write the seminal work Ancient Greek Horsemanship (1961).
+Anderson was an experienced rider, which inspired him to write the seminal work Ancient Greek Horsemanship (1961).
 It covered horsemanship in the Mediterranean from the Bronze Age until the Muslim conquests of the early Middle Ages.
 As part of his research, Anderson personally attempted some of the riding procedures described in the book.
 At the time of its publication, the book was praised in a number of academic reviews, including The Classical Review and Classical Philology.

 In 1970, he published Military Theory and Practice in the Age of Xenophon (1970), about the life of Xenophon and Greek warfare during his lifetime.
 The book dealt with the technical aspects of Classical Greek warfare, including the training, organization and tactics employed by Greek armies, particularly the Spartan army.
 It covered the development of peltasts in especially deep detail.
 Anderson used a combination of archaeological and literary sources, such as the Cyropaedia, as the basis for his conclusions.
 The book has been well received for its comprehensive and approachable handling of Greek warfare, which was at the time an understudied field.
 The Classical Journal called it "an important and useful contribution to the understanding of Greek military tactics."
 Its first print was noted to contain a number of typographical errors.

 Afterwards, he penned the more general Xenophon (1974), and edited the volume Funerary Symbolism in Apulian Vase-Painting in 1976.
 He wrote Hunting in the Ancient World (1985) which is one of the most comprehensive works on the topic of hunting practices in ancient Greek and Roman culture.
 The book incorporates evidence from Greco-Roman literature, and also takes into account the hunting traditions of nearby cultures such as the Persians and Assyrians.